Brad Marchand: Amateur

-Boston Bruins (2009–present)
+Professional

-2008–2010: AHL years
+AHL season (2008–2009)

 After the Mooseheads' loss in the QMJHL playoffs, the Bruins told Marchand that, rather than joining the team for the remainder of their season, he would be invited to summer training camp.
 Marchand was frustrated with the decision, which was rumoured to be due to his on-ice attitude, and he entered the Bruins' 2008 training camp looking to rebuild his reputation and establish himself as a strong player.
 He played the 2008–09 season with the Providence Bruins, Boston's American Hockey League (AHL) affiliate, where he finished second in scoring among all AHL rookies with 18 goals and 41 assists in 79 games.
 That scoring continued into the playoffs, where Marchand added another seven goals and eight assists in 16 games.
-The Providence Bruins advanced to the final four of the 2009 Calder Cup playoffs, where they were eliminated by the championship-winning Hershey Bears.
+The Providence Bruins advanced to the final four of the 2009 Calder Cup playoffs, where they were eliminated by the eventual Calder Cup-winning Hershey Bears.

+Boston Bruins (2009–2025)

 Marchand opened the 2009–10 season with Providence, but received his first NHL call-up after scoring six points in his first six games.
-He made his NHL debut on October 21, 2009, picking up an assist on Michael Ryder's goal against the Nashville Predators.
+He made his NHL debut on October 21, 2009, picking up an assist on Michael Ryder's goal in a 3–2 win against the Nashville Predators.
 After 11 scoreless games, Boston sent Marchand back down to Providence, where he scored only seven goals in a 28-game stretch.
 Later in the season, Marchand saw a hot streak of 16 points in 14 AHL games, leading to his second call-up.
 He skated in 20 NHL games that year, putting up only one assist and 20 penalty minutes.